Sometimes when it comes to motherhood you just need to mix things up a bit. This week’s Rookie Mom Challenge will help you do just that!

 The inspiration for Rooke Moms Challenge #45 came from Heather who said, “When my husband had to be gone for six whole nights on business leaving me alone with baby Holden, I panicked and called in my smartest mom friends for advice.
 They had perfectly reasonable suggestions about lowering my expectations, keeping it simple, and making plans to keep from going stir crazy.”

-This tip came from my friend Molly, a mom of two, and thus an expert:
+This tip came from Heather’s friend, Molly, a mom of two, and thus an expert: